 - Associate degree from an institution accredited by a regional or national accrediting body recognized by the USDE or training from an otherwise recognized training entity (e.g., hospital-based program) in Respiratory Therapy or training from an institution located outside of the United States and its territories in Respiratory Therapy OR

 - A minimum of four (4) years of job-related training and experience for those instructors who are not graduates from an accredited Respiratory Therapy program.

 - Three (3) years occupational (i.e., practical) experience as a hospital/clinical Respiratory Therapy.

 - One (1) year of instructor experience in an accredited respiratory therapy program preferred.

 - Registered Respiratory Therapist (RRT).
 Respiratory Care Practitioner (RCP) State license.

-- Current respiratory therapy and teaching licenses, certifications or other designations as required by local, state or federal laws to work in the field.
+- Current license, certification or other designation as required by local, state or federal laws to work in the respiratory therapy field.